Skip to content

 By Miles Newlyn, February 13th, 2020

-Some things hold such a solid place in our collective conscience that they seem completely natural.
+Some things hold such a solid place in our collective consciousness that they seem completely natural.
 Unlike trends that come and go, there are common thoughts and experiences that we accept completely.
 Think of the colour blue in finance, fluffy bathrobes in a smart hotel, or giving flowers to express our feelings.
 These are not stuck within one specific timeframe but are accessible to all.
 When we use certain fonts, we access that same collective experience to express a universal feeling.

 Exhibition Poster, 1971, published by Tate Gallery Publications, Millbank, London.